islamhaqq/UnrealEngineDeepDive/README.md

 misnomer, as the engine is primarily concerned about forces and torques acting on rigid bodies, and not much of anything else.

 Typically, game engines do not implement their own physics engine.
 Instead, they use SDKs from a third-party physics & collision engine.
 Hence, Unreal Engine uses Nvidia's PhysX SDK, which is a free and open source.
-It does however have some of custom implementation such as `ARigidBodyBase`.
+It does however have some custom implementations such as `ARigidBodyBase`.
 It does not use Havok or Open Dynamics Engine.

 Unreal Engine uses the `PxRigidActor` class from PhysX's `physx` namespace to represent dynamic and static rigid bodies.

-Relevant folders are `Runtime/PhysicsCore` and `Runtime/Engine/PhysicsEngine`.
+The Physics Engine implementation is in `Runtime/Engine/Private/PhysicsEngine`, `Runtime/Engine/Public/Physics`, and `Runtime/Engine/PhysicsEngine`.

 ### Forces & Constraints